 In real estate, dividing certain expenses between the real estate seller and buyer is based on their respective duration of property ownership during a specific period, often the transaction year.
 This is how it typically works:

-1. Identification of Divisible Expenses: The costs that need to be divided are identified.
-These are usually recurring costs associated with the property, like property taxes, homeowner association fees, and utilities.
+1. Identification of Divisible Expenses: The costs that need to be divided are recognized.
+These are mostly expenses that regularly come up when one deals with property, such as the cost of property taxes, homeowner association fees, and utilities.

-3. Determining Each Party’s Share: The period during which each party owns the property is determined (from the beginning to the sale date for the seller and from the sale date to the end of the period for the buyer).
-The daily rate is then applied to each period to calculate how much each party owes.
+3. Determining Each Party’s Share: The purchasing power of the parties is known by finding out their actual ownership period, which is from the beginning to the sale date for the seller and from the sale date to the end of the period for the buyer.
+The daily rate is then multiplied by each period in order to figure out who owes how much.

-4. Adjustment at Closing: These calculated amounts adjust the final financial obligations at closing.
-For instance, if the seller has already paid for the entire year’s property taxes, the real estate buyer will reimburse them for the portion of the tax year after the sale date.
+4. Adjustment at Closing: Such amounts as have been earlier calculated alter the final financial responsibilities at the close of the deal.
+As an instance, where the seller has been responsible for the payment of the whole year’s property taxation, the real estate buyer will refund the seller for the period after the sale date.

 What is Proration and Why is Proration Important in Real Estate?